gj-asai/TopOptTools.jl/README.md

-# TopOpt tools in Julia
+# TopOpt Tools in Julia
 This package provides tools for Finite Element Analysis, variable updating via the Method of Moving Asymptotes and filtering.
 They implement an abstraction layer to functionality commonly used in density-based topology optimization scripts.